Sj1928/todo_app/README.md

-# BACKEND FULL COURSE - Node.JS Express.JS & Node:SQLite

-This guide provides an overview of the codebase, the functionality of the app, and detailed instructions on how to set up and run the app.
-Make sure to follow all steps carefully, especially regarding Node.js version requirements.

-## Overview

 This is an authentication-protected Todo App using **Node.js**, **Express.js**, **bcrypt**, **JWT authentication**, and **SQLite**.
 The app allows users to:
 - **Register**: Create a new account.
 - **Login**: Authenticate and receive a JWT token.